rsevil/ajaxify/readme.md

 * We'll set up links using event delegation so that this library plays nice with other AJAX loading stuff that might be going on (e.g., infinite scroll).
 * We'd like to implement full jQuery 1.9 compatibility so that you don't need to include jQuery migrate to use this library.

 This is in development and probably shouldn't be used on a production site yet.
 API may change.
 Stuff is not guaranteed not to blow up.
-Consult your doctor before using taking Ajaxify.
+Consult your doctor before using Ajaxify.

 ## Bookmarklet